TheWover/Manager/MixedAssembly/README.md

 Let's get this out of the way: C++/CLI is ugly.
 It's disgusting.
 It's hideous.
 Look at that monstrosity of syntax below.
 For whatever disgusting reason you must use the `^` symbol preceeding a variable name.
 And to get the strings and other input to pass correctly into managed API calls you must marshall them from their unmanaged form to their managed form.

+Please note, this sample code was designed for an older version of SILENTTRINITY that used a different staging process.

 ```cpp
 #using <mscorlib.dll>
 #include "stdafx.h"